 All cities are shaped by the flows and forces that connect them to other places.
 Whilst these connections enable cities to become vibrant and creative, this module will focus on a number of challenges that might arise from globalisation.

 Students undertaking this module will develop spatial thinking whilst exploring a range of features including urban networks and politics, such as poverty, global change and security.
 The module will explore the cities’ resulting transformations through a combination of readings, lectures, group activities and fieldwork.
 The module will also present students an opportunity to compare the experiences of cities in different parts of the world.

-By the end of this module, students will recognise the role of societal and climate dynamics in climate change management, and will gain the necessary knowledge required to comprehend the basis of sustainable development arguments in the context of climate change management to be able to perform simple, yet meaningful evaluation of a range of climate related options.
-Further skills which can be gained from this module include the ability to distinguish the relative positions of adaptation, mitigation and geoengineering and to be able to argue between various options within each.
+By the end of this module, students will recognise the role of societal and climate dynamics in climate change management, and will gain the necessary knowledge required to comprehend the basis of sustainable development in the context of climate change management.
+They will also be able to perform simple, yet meaningful evaluation of a range of climate related options.

 This module will address the major challenges facing tropical forest regions, such as deforestation, biodiversity loss and rural poverty.
 Students will spend eight days participating in field work in Brazil, where they will study topics in conservation and ecology, along with development.
 Whilst studying in the Jari region of the north-eastern Brazilian Amazon, students will engage with a range of research approaches necessary to address conservation and socio-economic issues, including biodiversity monitoring.